OblivionKnight4209/11-production-deployment/README.md

 - Define a constructor function called `Book` which takes an object literal as an argument.
   - Iterate over the argument's object keys to assign key/value pairs for creating a Book instance.
-  - Enclose your code in an IFFE.
+  - Enclose your code in an IIFE using the module pattern seen in [Todo App Demo](https://github.com/codefellows/seattle-301n10/tree/master/11-production-deployment/demos/todo-app).
 - Define a `Book` instance method called `toHtml` which, when invoked, compiles the Handlebars template with an id of `book-list-template`, and return the template with that instance's content.
 - Define a static property on `Book` called `all`, and assign an empty array as it's value.
 - Define a static method on `Book` called `loadAll` which takes `rows` as an argument, and sorts `rows` by `title`, maps over `rows` to create an array of `Book` instances, and then assigns the new array of `Book`s to `Book.all`.